When is the deadline for applying through ERAS?

 Do you use electronic medical records (EMR)?

 YES!
 We are paperless and use EMR for patient notes, orders, and results.
 This is true of our clinic, GWU Hospital, and all affiliated sites.
-The EMRs are different at different affiliated sites, but our residents find them to be straightforward and user-friendly.
+The EMRs (EPIC, Cerner, and CPRS) differ by the affiliated sites but our residents become pros quickly and love sharing EMR tips and tricks with each other and attendings!

 What is the on-call schedule?